kavipriya2004/Job-Schedular-Application/README.md

-# Job-Schedular-Application

-Here's a description you can use for the README file on GitHub for your Job Scheduler application:

----

 # Job Scheduler Application

 This is a Job Scheduler application built using Python and PyQt5, designed to manage and schedule jobs with resource allocation.
 The application features a simple login page, job selection, resource management, and visualization of the scheduling results.